UyKerad/UyKerad.github.io/README.md

 ## 1. Contributions
 **A (Project idea).**
     - Final project idea on using Random Forest was brainstormed by Alexander Cui.
-Rest of the team agreed on the idea.
+Rest of the team agreed and expanded on the idea.
 **B (Dataset Curation and Preprocessing).**
     - Dataset was found by Darek Yu.
 Rest of the team agreed on utilizing the dataset.
 **C (Data Exploration and Summary Statistics).**
     - First Data Exploration on Court Surface v.s.
 Upset Rate was done by Darek Yu.
     - Third Data Exploration was done by Alexander Cui.
     - Dhruv Das did the second Data Exploration regarding the outliers in the rankings and the Visualization.
     - Alex Luo worked on bug checking/correcting + conclusions for first and second data exploration.
 **D (ML Algorithm Design/Development).**
     - Feature Engineering and the new columns generated was done by Darek Yu.